n-szulc/fingeRNAt/README.md

 fingeRNAt calculates different non-covalent interactions between input RNA/DNA structure and ligand and returns long binary string describing if particular interaction occurred between given nucleic acid residue and ligand or not.

 fingeRNAt runs under Python 3.5 - 3.8 on Linux, Mac OS and Windows.

+## Why use Structural Interaction Fingerprints?

+Structural Interaction Fingerprints (SIFs) translate information about 3D interactions in a target-ligand complex into a string, where the respective bit in the fingerprint is e.g. set to 1 in case of detecting particular interaction, and to 0 otherwise.

+By using (SIFs), **the interactions are represented in a unified fashion, thus allowing for easy computational analysis and comparison**, as they provide a full picture of all interactions within the complex.

 # Installation